davidryan007/bitwise/README.md

 # bitwise
-A set of basic bitwise calculators
-Written in Python 3
+A set of basic bitwise calculators written in Python 3

-Includes
+Included files
 --------
  - and.py
  - or.py